joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/03/books/review/carley-fortune-our-perfect-storm.html

 **WAGs Love Their Crocheted, Bedazzled N.B.A.
 Merch**\
-`Much women’s sports apparel is just modified from men’s items following a “pink it and shrink it” model.
+`Much of women’s sports apparel is just modified from men’s items following a “pink it and shrink it” model.
 The Snyder sisters charted a more D.I.Y. course.`\
 https://www.nytimes.com/2026/06/03/style/dannijo-nba-wags-jerseys.html

 **Making Scottish Ballet’s ‘Mary, Queen of Scots’ Legible to Americans**\